catmaid/CATMAID/sphinx-doc/source/permissions.rst

 can edit the data of all other users.
 See next section for more details.

-The ``can-administer`` permission provides access to additional group management and user ananlysis tools, mainly useful for group managers.
+The ``can-administer`` permission provides access to additional group management and user analysis tools, mainly useful for group managers.
 It will add additional tools to the statistics widget in the web-client.

 The anonymous user is with respect to project visibility a special case.
 If a